 Scholarship Application Requirements and Process

-Worth up to $20,000 over four years of undergraduate studies at in-state public universities in Florida and South Carolina.
+Worth up to $25,000 over four years of undergraduate studies at in-state public universities in Florida, South Carolina and North Carolina.

 Up to 10 winners selected annually.

 Application period opens: December 1.